 Choral services take place six days a week during the eight-week University terms, and the two Organ Scholars share the playing for these services, as well as some of their other duties in assisting the Director of Music.

 As with the Choral Scholars, the Organ Scholars receive fees for ‘extra’ performing duties.
 Additionally, the College pays for lessons in organ playing and improvisation, singing and Alexander Technique, as well as regular programme of masterclasses.

-The Organ Scholars accompany the Choir on its touring programme, which affords the opportunity of playing many interesting instruments throughout the world.
-Recent organ scholars have played the instruments at the Sydney Opera House, the great organ in Riga Cathedral, the famous Müller organ at St Bavo in Haarlem, the new Mander organ at St Ignatius Loyola, New York City, and the newly restored instrument at the Royal Albert Hall.
+The Organ Scholars accompany the Choir on its touring programme, which affords the opportunity of playing many interesting instruments across the world.
+Recent Organ Scholars have played the instruments at the Sydney Opera House, the great organ in Riga Cathedral, the famous Müller organ at St Bavo in Haarlem, the new Mander organ at St Ignatius Loyola, New York City, and the newly restored instrument at the Royal Albert Hall.

-In the field of cathedral and church music, former organ scholars currently direct the music at Durham and Gloucester Cathedrals, Trinity College, Cambridge, Magdalen College, Oxford, and the Temple Church in London.
+In the field of cathedral and church music, former Organ Scholars currently direct the music at Durham, Gloucester and Norwich Cathedrals, Trinity College Cambridge, Magdalen College and New College Oxford, and the Temple Church in London.

 Stephen Cleobury, Organist and Director of Music, encourages all potential Organ Scholars to come to see him at any time before the auditions.
-When they visit, he will hear them play, talk to them in detail about the organ scholar's life and work, and advise them on how to approach the audition and interview process.
+When they visit, he will hear them play, talk to them in detail about the Organ Scholar's life and work, and advise them on how to approach the audition and interview process.